Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Conclusion

 \section{Conclusion}

-This paper presented a convergence analysis of Oja's component flow for extracting the $r$-dominant eigensubspace of a matrix $A$, corresponding to the $r$ eigenvalues with the largest real parts.
-The stable invariant set and its domain of attraction were characterized, and the algorithm was shown to ensure exponential convergence for almost all initial values.
-We also investigated the tracking performance of the Oja flow for a class of time-varying matrices.
-Numerical examples were provided to validate the theoretical results.
+This paper presents a global convergence analysis of Oja's component flow for extracting the $r$-dominant invariant subspace of a general square matrix $A$, which corresponds to the $r$ eigenvalues with the largest real parts.
+The stable invariant set, $\mathcal{U}_r$, and its domain of attraction were characterized.
+Crucially, the algorithm was shown to ensure exponential convergence for almost all initial conditions, providing a strong theoretical guarantee for its reliability.
+We also investigated the tracking performance for time-varying matrices and provided numerical examples validating the theoretical results.

-The applications presented demonstrate the utility of these results for several control problems.
-Using the steady-state solution of the Oja flow, we proposed methods for model reduction and low-rank controller synthesis.
-The properties of the resulting reduced-order models and stabilization by output feedback were also discussed.
-Furthermore, as the Oja flow can extract the slow or fast modes of a stable system, its application to mode identification in singularly perturbed systems was demonstrated.
-This concept could be extended to time-varying and discrete-time systems.
+The primary implication of these findings is that the Oja flow is a theoretically sound and practically viable tool for analyzing dominant dynamics in a much broader class of linear systems than previously considered, extending beyond symmetric positive-definite matrices.
+The applications presented demonstrate this utility.
+We propose methods for model reduction and low-rank controller synthesis that leverage the Oja flow's ability to isolate key subspaces.
+The properties of the resulting reduced-order models, including preservation of observability, controllability, and stabilization using output feedback are discussed.
+Furthermore, we demonstrated the flow's applicability to mode identification in singularly perturbed systems by exploiting its capacity to separate slow and fast dynamics.
+These concepts offer promising extensions to time-varying and discrete-time systems.

-Future research directions include: 1) accelerating the algorithm's convergence rate, 2) establishing rigorous analytical guarantees for time-varying matrices, and 3) further verifying the properties of the reduced-order models.
-Improving the convergence rate is crucial for practical applications, while analytical guarantees for the time-varying case are necessary for model reduction of more general systems.
-Regarding the Oja flow for time-varying matrices, its application to state estimation has been explored in \cite{tranninger2022detectability}, where performance is linked to a parameter $\varepsilon > 0$.
-As noted in our analysis, a smaller $\varepsilon$ necessitates a smaller integration step size, increasing computational cost.
-A more detailed analysis of the tracking error performance is therefore required, along with further exploration of its applications in estimation and control.
-Finally, characterizing the properties of the reduced-order model remains a challenging but important problem due to its direct impact on practical implementation.
+Future research directions include: 1) accelerating the convergence rate for enhanced practical performance; 2) establishing rigorous analytical guarantees for time-varying matrices, essential for model reduction of more general systems; and 3) further characterizing the properties of the derived reduced-order models.
+Regarding the time-varying case, although applications to state estimation exist \cite{tranninger2022detectability}, performance is sensitive to the parameter $\varepsilon$, often requiring small integration steps and increasing computational cost.
+A more detailed analysis of tracking error is therefore required, alongside broader exploration of estimation and control applications.
+Finally, refining the understanding of the reduced-model properties remains a challenging yet important problem because of its direct impact on practical controller design and performance guarantees.